3619 days. Still going.

 An Escape

-American camping began as a way to escape the ugliness of our bare, grey, industrial-era cities which rose up so quickly that no one could stand the filth, noise and stink.
+American camping began as a way to escape the ugliness of our bare, gray, industrial-era cities which rose up so quickly that no one could stand the filth, noise and stink.

 But another tipping point was the introduction of “others” – people who arrived from strange lands speaking different languages, building unusual structures, cooking different foods, observing diverse religions and some having a darker hue of skin.
 The flight impulse overtook some city-dwellers and inspired them to lose their fear of the wilderness.

-Camping offered families a sanctuary from otherness – and those with dispensible resources were the first to explore the possibilities.
+Camping offered families a sanctuary from otherness – and those with dispensable resources were the first to explore the possibilities.
 With a wagon, team and personal wilderness guide, The Rockies were the limit.

 American ministers, philosophers and doctors prescribed heading out to become whole in a way that developing city life could not support.
 And, the wealthy documented their progress in books and news columns to the fascination of those at home.